Timeline

 1999

 The sewage farm for the area was placed in an environmentally sensitive area near the beach front at Gas Bay and highly visible to the public using Boodjinup beach in 1993.
 It was sited over the main surface drainage line for the area which causes problems during high rainfall.
 It was also claimed as a significant aboriginal site.
 The sewage farm needed to be extended and the Dept of Environmental protection approved this without submissions from the public.
 Lawyers supporting the PWPA were confident of a no loss case against the Dept of Environmental Protection and offered their services free.
 The case was lost on a technicality that the PWPA were not registered with the court as an interested party.
-Costs were awarded against the PWPA who are a voluntary community group and are now bankrupt.
+Costs were awarded against the PWPA who are a voluntary community group and were made bankrupt.

 2000

-The original wish’s of the community was an environmentally sensitive development similar in size to Prevelly Park.
-Currently the development could potentially be twice the residences and triple the tourist development with an incorrectly placed sewage plant and five highly visible tourist developments on one of the most scenic coastlines in Australia.
+Currently the development could potentially be twice the residences and triple the tourist development with an incorrectly placed sewage plant and five highly visible tourist developments on one of the most scenic wilderness coastlines in Australia.

 A proposal for the area to be be used for use a golf course and associated accommodation by a Japanese Consortium was rejected.
 This was not in line with the Rural Strategy for the area.

-Rural Strategy Report - The Dangers of Tourist development
+Rural Strategy Report

 1992